 - 1-1/4 cups shredded part-skim mozzarella cheese, divided

 - 1/4 cup grated Parmesan cheese

 - Cook penne according to package directions.

 - Meanwhile, in a large skillet, saute onion in oil until tender.
 Add garlic; cook 1 minute longer.
 Stir in the tomatoes, tomato sauce, parsley, oregano, rosemary, pepper flakes and pepper.
 Bring to a boil.
 Remove from the heat; cool for 15 minutes.

-- Drain penne; add to sauce.
-Stir in the cottage cheese, 1/2 cup mozzarella and all of the ricotta.
-Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+- Preheat oven to 400°.
+Drain penne; add to sauce.
+Stir in cottage cheese, 1/2 cup mozzarella and all of the ricotta.
+Transfer to a 13x9-in. baking dish coated with cooking spray.
 Top with Parmesan cheese and remaining mozzarella.

 Oh--how I wish I had read the reviews before I made this.
 I did NOT care for the rosemary in this dish.
 Otherwise, it was okay.
 Won't bother with it again.

 I am shocked this recipe is getting good reviews.
 Once its cooked its very dry and really has no flavor other than the rosemary which def does not fit into the flavor.
 I want to pour a jar of spag sauce on it to make it worth eating.
 Throwing out leftovers...that bad.